Improve Your Home WiFi Coverage with a Mesh Network System

 How Do Wired Mesh WiFi Networks Work?

+Your system does not have to be totally wireless though.
 If your home is already wired with ethernet cables, or if you want to use a wired connection, you can.
 Make sure your nodes are ethernet backhaul compatible.
 Ethernet backhaul is a fancy way of saying that the backbone of the network is composed of a wired connection rather than a wireless connection.
 If the nodes are compatible, they’ll have ethernet ports for a successful wired installation.

 The nodes will be wired to a switch, and the switch will be wired to the LAN port of the mesh WiFi router (node connected to the modem for internet access).
 The main node will pick up on the wired connection and transmit information through fast ethernet cables or gigabit ethernet cables.